Free Drawing Course by artist Lillian Gray

-In this lesson we will look at 1-point and 2-point perspective.
+In this lesson we will look at perspective drawing using 1-point and 2-point perspective.

 Where will I use perspective?

-We are using it to create depth in our art.
+We use perspective drawing to create depth in our art.
 We might have a beautiful picture of a road vanishing into the distance and you have a lot of telephone poles becoming smaller and smaller and those are all going towards the vanishing point.

 How do we apply this and do it accurately?